M-Gweltaz/Projet-3-OC/README.md

 This was done under the supervision of an **OpenClassrooms** awesome tutor while doing the **Prép'Web** crash course.

-This static web page is made to be responsive in order to be nice on every of yours devices :sparkles:
+This web page is made to be responsive in order to be nice on every of yours devices :sparkles:

 I hope you enjoy it !